 There are also plenty of classes in the System::Xml namespace: XmlWriter, XmlReader, XmlTextWriter, XmlDataDocument to name a few.
 You can use those with a dataset to perform some advanced XML operations.
-For instance, if you want to write a dataset to an XML file you can either use
+For instance, if you want to write a dataset to an XML file you can either use or use the DataSet::WriteXml method directly:

+'''

+ECollapse

-''' // recevies a DataSet in constructor
+// recevies a DataSet in constructor

-XmlDataDocument xmlDoc = new XmlDataDocument(MyDataSet); XmlTextWriter Output = new XmlTextWriter ("C:\\Myfile.xml", NULL);
+XmlDataDocument xmlDoc = new XmlDataDocument(MyDataSet);

+XmlTextWriter Output = new XmlTextWriter ("C:\\Myfile.xml", NULL);

 // perform some formatting

-Output->Formatting = Formatting::Indented; Output->Indentation = 2;
+Output->Formatting = Formatting::Indented;

+Output->Indentation = 2;

 // and write it

-xmlDoc->WriteTo (Output); '''
+xmlDoc->WriteTo (Output);

+'''